 Clearly, the woman was some kind of party Zen-master.
 She’d relinquished all her illusions about the inherent nature of parties.
 I was out of my league.

-“Um.
-Garrgh,” I said, floundering.
+“Um,” I said, floundering.
 A long time passed.
 Maybe four or five years.
-Finally the woman remembered I was there and that she had some sort of onerous obligation to respond to.
-“Why?” she asked.
+Finally the woman remembered I was there and that she should be polite.
+“Why do you feel awkward?” she asked.

 “I dunno,” I mumbled, trying to remember why I’d started talking.
-“I guess I do?
-Feel awkward?”
+“I guess I just do?”
 The woman was silent, still scrolling.
 “Okay,” I announced (unnecessarily).
 “I’m going to get a refill.”

 I did not need a refill.